aglover/moo/README.md

 In high capacity, bursty environments where there are usually multiple worker processes reading from queues, a message's time in queue can effectively be leveraged to augment capacity.
 If the time in queue metric starts rising, then you have an indication that there aren't sufficient processes to work off the load.
 Consequently, you can bring on more processes to handle the load.

 There's an interesting parallel here: the queue _will also have a lot of messages in it_.
 That is, queue length monitors will fire correctly, but the action to take is derived not from the queue's length but from the time in queue metric.
-Thus, while a queue full of messages don't necessarily mean you need to take action, an increase in queue wait time is actionable.
+Thus, while a queue full of messages doesn't necessarily mean you need to take action, an increase in queue wait time is actionable.

 ## What does Moo do actually?